New Super Mario Bros. 2: Reception

 Tom Sykes of Nintendo Gamer gave the game 80 out of 100, praising the new features, but criticizing it for being too similar to its predecessors.
 "This is a great 2D platformer, but it's lacking the vital creative spark that turns a great 2D platformer into a classic one.
 We've come to expect more than straight sequels from mainline Mario games, and until this generation we hadn't truly been offered one.
 That's a definite disappointment, but on the upside, more NSMB is hardly a bad thing.
 With its obsessive focus on coin collecting, NSMB2 does a few things differently to its predecessor, but not enough to stand tall as its own game.
 It's a fine companion piece to the original DS game, however, and one that's likely to reside in your 3DS for quite some time."

 As of 30 September 2022, 13.41 million copies of New Super Mario Bros.
 2 have been sold worldwide, making it the fifth best-selling game for the system.

 New Super Mario Bros.
 2 was nominated for "Best Handheld Game" at Spike's 10th Annual Video Game Awards.

+In 2023, on a ranking of all 2D Mario games TheGamer ranked it 7th and the worst of the New Super Mario Bros. subseries of games, summarizing it as "Moolah And Mediocrity".
+They strongly criticized the game, pointing out that it "brought nothing new to the formula that had been going for six years by this point, right down to the recycled textures and wholly repurposed soundtrack from the Wii iteration" and finding disappointing that the sequel's "only fresh twist was Mario going full Scrooge McDuck, hoovering up countless coins".
+They concluded that "on the most basic technical level, it wasn’t 'bad'; but one gets the sense of 'why bother at this point?'" and considered that the other games in the New Super Mario Bros. subseries also offer what this game does, "albeit with less liberal coin placement".